segunak/SegunAkinyemi.com/docs/_posts/2023-02-20-antman-quantamania-kang-the-conqueror.md

   <img class="gifformat" src="/assets/images/mojojojo.gif"/>
 </p>

-If I'm not mistaken, the Powerpuff Girls would actually *break into prison* just to beat on Mojo Jojo.
+If I'm not mistaken, the Powerpuff Girls used to *break into prison* just to beat on Mojo Jojo.
 They didn't even need a reason.
 [Buttercup](https://powerpuffgirls.fandom.com/wiki/Buttercup_(1998_TV_series)){:target="_blank"} would get bored and start looking for the man like he was a fidget spinner.
 Kang is lucky he didn't make it out of the Quantum realm.
 The way *Quantumania* built him up, only to have him fall so spectacularly, was a devastating blow to his reputation and fearsomeness that damages his brand as the MCU's next big villain.

 ## Aren't You the Guy That Got Bodied by Ant-Man?